 "Miss Nissim’s instrument is gorgeous, lustrous, precise, highsprung and light as a feather-light.
 Her musicianship is fierce as she digs into the expression of each word, brings ceaseless variety soft dynamics and gives every phrase a lustrous grace."Raul DaGama

-Vocalist Tamuz Nissim has been living and performing in NYC for the last six years.
-She performs alongside with some of the city's most acclaimed musicians in International Jazz Festivals and clubs like the Blue Note, Jazz Forum, The Bar 55, Deer Head Inn, Cornelia Street and many more, gaining the love of music lovers and Jazz aficionados alike.
+Vocalist ,composer, lyricist and pianist Tamuz Nissim from Tel Aviv, Israel has been living and performing in NYC for the last seven years.
+She performs alongside with some of the city's most acclaimed musicians in International Jazz Festivals and clubs like the Blue Note, Jazz Forum, The Bar 55, Deer Head Inn, Lincoln Center and many more, gaining the love of music lovers and Jazz aficionados alike.

 “Capturing Clouds” charted on The Roots Radio Charts for 12 weeks peaking at #6 , at NAAC Radio Charts peaking at #12.

 “Echo of a Heartbeat” charted on the JazzWeek charts.

 Both albums are still being played in more than a 100 radio stations around the USA, Canada, South America, Japan, Europe, Africa, Australia and Israel.